Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 What is PDF Proofing

-PDF proofing is the process of marking up an electronic file for updates and then approving it once it is ready for production or publication.
-It is a critical step in the creative workflow to avoid errors, ensure compliance, and guarantee design standards are met.
+PDF proofing is the process of marking up an electronic file for updates and then approving it once it's ready for production or publication.
+It's a critical step in the creative workflow to avoid errors, ensure compliance, and guarantee design standards are met.

-Creative and marketing teams can use PDF proofing software for brochures, sales sheets, magazines, flyers or any text/graphic heavy collateral that will be printed or distributed online.
+Creative and marketing teams use PDF proofing software for brochures, sales sheets, magazines, flyers, or any text and graphic heavy collateral that will be printed or distributed online.
+Multiple stakeholders often need to review and approve these digital assets before they go to print, making centralized collaboration features essential.

-We’ve found that the solution to delivering fast, accurate PDF proofing lies in the unique processing capability we’ve baked into Ziflow.
-When you upload a PDF file to our platform, we convert it into a format that is both accurate and very small in size, making it very quick to load for review and markup.
+The solution to delivering fast, accurate PDF proofing lies in the unique processing capability we've built into Ziflow.
+When you upload a PDF file to our platform, we convert it into a format that's both accurate and very small in size, making it very quick to load for review and markup.

-In actual fact, PDFs aren’t really ever loaded in the user’s browser in Ziflow.
-We’ve been able to develop Ziflow to deliver a proofing solution that can take extremely large PDF files and quickly render them in users’ browsers.
+PDFs aren't actually loaded in the user's browser in Ziflow.
+We've developed Ziflow to deliver a proofing solution that can take extremely large PDF files and quickly render them in users' browsers.

-This ultimately enables reviewers to ensure they’re getting the most accurate transparency, font pixelation, text quality, color reproduction, and more when reviewing PDF proofs while still being able to load them quickly for review and markup.
+This enables reviewers to get the most accurate transparency, font pixelation, text quality, and color reproduction when reviewing PDF proofs while still being able to load them quickly for review and markup.

-To understand just how important the underlying PDF processing that we’ve developed at Ziflow is among PDF proofing options, we took some time to run two tests that compare our capabilities to other online proofing environments.
+To understand just how important the underlying PDF processing is among PDF proofing options, we ran two tests that compare our capabilities to other online proofing environments.

-• First, we used a test file from the Ghent Workgroup.
-The Ghent Output Suite was created to test the processing PDF files in the graphic arts industry.
+• Ghent Output Suite: We used a test file from the Ghent Workgroup.
+The Ghent Output Suite was created to test the processing of PDF files in the graphic arts industry.
 These patches can be used by end users of graphic arts equipment as well as developers of applications that handle PDF files.

-• Secondly, we used the European Color Initiative (ECI).
-ECI launched a project called “Altona Test Suite 2” with the purpose “to exercise features in the PDF language that have become relevant on the background of the publication of ISO 15930-7 (PDF/X-4)”.
-Simply put, when processing a PDF file, applications need to ensure they handle all PDF capabilities.
+• European Color Initiative (ECI) Altona Test Suite 2: ECI launched a project called "Altona Test Suite 2" with the purpose of exercising features in the PDF language that have become relevant on the background of the publication of ISO 15930-7 (PDF/X-4).
+When processing a PDF file, applications need to ensure they handle all PDF capabilities.
 This makes the Altona Test Suite an excellent file for testing PDF review and approval capabilities.

-Using these two tests, we were able to do a comprehensive comparison to see how our PDF processing compares to other platforms and identify the most common pitfalls when working with PDF files in an online review environment (see results below.)
+Using these two tests, we did a comprehensive comparison to see how our PDF processing compares to other platforms and identify the most common pitfalls when working with PDF files in an online review environment.

 When we ran these tests, we found three common problems with PDF proofing across other online proofing vendors:

-• Color Accuracy: The most problematic issue we found is with color accuracy.
-Many systems cannot reproduce the true fidelity of colors on a file when converted into a proof.
+• Color accuracy: The most problematic issue we found is with color accuracy.
+Many systems can't reproduce the true fidelity of colors on a file when converted into a proof.
 Colors appear darker or lighter on screen, or color separation is inaccurate, making it almost impossible to truly check what a file will look like upon print.

-• Load Speeds: Additionally, we found that the loading of PDF proofs can take a very long time.
+• Load speeds: The loading of PDF proofs can take a very long time.
 This is because most systems download files in large file formats that are cumbersome to work with and force the user to wait for files to load before they can even begin working with a PDF proof.
+This delays the approval process and wastes time that marketing teams could spend on creative work.

-• Upload Speeds: Finally, we found considerable problems with upload speeds.
+• Upload speeds: We found considerable problems with upload speeds.
 Only two of the five vendors we tested use the same or similar upload technology as Ziflow.
 The rest use archaic solutions that meant upload times were more than 10x slower.

 As we've seen working in online proofing for over 20 years, poor color reproduction, font pixelation, text quality, and other elements in PDF proofs can have major impacts on both the time and cost of review, approval, and printing.

-Furthermore, being able to maintain PDF color and formatting accurately between the source file and the PDF proof saves creative and design teams countless hours during the review process.
+Being able to maintain PDF color and formatting accurately between the source file and the PDF proof saves creative and marketing teams countless hours during the review process.

 Poor upload and load speeds simply delay the review and approval process.
-Waiting for a file to load in the browsers is an unnecessary and completely avoidable delay.
-When a designer or creative worker sends a PDF file to a client for review, the reviewer shouldn't need to wait for the file load to provide feedback and annotations.
+Waiting for a file to load in the browser is an unnecessary and completely avoidable delay.
+When a designer or creative worker sends a PDF file to a client for review, the reviewer shouldn't need to wait for the file to load to provide feedback and add comments.

-That’s why for us at Ziflow, creating a solution that our users (and their clients) can rely on for error-free and fast PDF processing is so important.
+That's why creating a solution that users (and their clients) can rely on for error-free and fast PDF processing is so important to us at Ziflow.

-In all the screenshots Ziflow is on the left and another unnamed proofing application is on the right.
+In all the screenshots, Ziflow is on the left and another unnamed proofing application is on the right.
 The Ghent PDF Output Suite 5.0 file will show X (crosses) where the processing is incompatible.
-In all of these tests, you’ll notice that there are no X (crosses) at all in these images to the left, which means Ziflow processed it correctly.
+In all of these tests, you'll notice that there are no X (crosses) at all in the Ziflow images, which means Ziflow processed it correctly.

-On this page, you’ll notice a number of issues here dealing with overprint on the non-Ziflow test.
+Page 1 test: Overprinting On this page, you'll notice a number of issues dealing with overprint on the non-Ziflow test.

 ghent pdf output suite 5 cmyk ghent workgroup - other online proofing vendor results